|Roxburghshire||Contents||Towns and Villages||Information related to all of Melrose parish|

 These out of copyright books have been scanned and put online by the Internet Archive here, here and here.

-Other court records relating to Melrose are held in the National Archives of Scotland in Edinburgh.
+Other court records relating to Melrose are held in the National Records of Scotland in Edinburgh.

 Melrose now has its own town website giving lots of information about the modern town, photographs, maps, and also articles about the history of Melrose.